 Because no dance competition can know how many hours per week a student dances, teachers are left to use their own sound judgment when entering routines.
 Routines that are obviously under-placed may be elevated by the judges.

 Absolute Dance Competition accepts online credit card payment, money orders, and certified checks.
-All entries received after the 30 day deadline will be charged an additional $5.00 per entry.
+Checks and money orders are to be sent to the following address...

 There will be a $10.00 fee for each change made less then 14 days prior to the competition.

 NO CHANGE WILL BE PERMITTED AT THE COMPETITION WITHOUT DIRECTOR'S APPROVAL.

 No refunds will be issued after the 30 day deadline unless the competition is cancelled.
 Absolute Dance Competition reserves the right to reschedule the competition due to inherent weather conditions.
 In the event that a dancer is injured prior to scheduled competition date, a credit may be issued.
 Credit can only be used by that specific dancer for a future competition.
 A copy of a doctor's note must be sent along with the request.
 Credits are subject to approval and are at the sole discretion of Absolute Dance Competition Management.

 Hip Hop- Routine consisting primarily of Hip Hop Technique.
 The music must not contain inappropriate lyrics or it will be scored lower by the judges.